Are Cane Corsos Hypoallergenic? Get the Facts Before You Adopt!”

 Are Cane Corsos Hypoallergenic?

 Cane Corsos aren’t considered to be hypoallergenic dogs.
-Some dogs have fewer effects on people with allergies, but there is actually no such thing as a 100% hypoallergenic dog.
-Hypoallergenic actually refers to a reduced allergic reaction in people from dogs.
+Some dogs have fewer effects on people with allergies, but there is no such thing as a 100% hypoallergenic dog.
+Hypoallergenic refers to a reduced allergic reaction in people from dogs.

 What Types of Allergens Do Cane Corsos Produce?